Skip to content

 Frobro's Analysis

 What a sick-looking unit, right?
 Is she a cat; a wolf…who knows?
 Well, that’s almost it for the pros, now to the cons.
 Knight isn’t in a great place as I write this.
-Their 1 claim to fame is Knight Defense and she’s not much better at using that than any other knight.
-She can still be salvaged with a solid secondary class, probably fighter, but that doesn’t exist yet.
+Their 1 claim to fame is Knight’s Defence and she’s not much better at using that than any other knight aside from having a deeper SP pool.
+Thief for a secondary class gives her surety/evasion-related passives, and precision strike, which are useful.

 Black Beast Feint is like a better Defensive Provoke.
-Better in that the evasion buff is better than a defense buff, and the counter-hit has def-penetration, but it's still whack because the aggro effect doesn’t feel particularly potent and a good chunk of named enemy attacks can’t be countered at all.
+Better in that the evasion buff it grants is better than a defense buff, and the counter-hit has def-penetration, which along with the 2-hand weapon buff means this can do solid damage.
+Unfortunately, it's still kinda whack because the aggro effect doesn’t feel particularly potent and a good chunk of named enemy attacks can’t be countered at all.

 Adventurer Pull Plans